Wwalker-Crutch/WalkerTA-Tools/README.md

 - **Redirect Chaining (`r`)**
   Build and manage redirect chains using sanitized URLs.
 Create new chains or extend existing ones while keeping links safe and non-clickable for secure analysis and documentation.

-#### *🎯 MISP REPORTING*
+#### *🎯 REPORTING*
 - **Email Dump (`ed`)**
   Collect and dedicate emails toward being a sender.
 Place for email collection.
 Used later in MISP report sheet guided mode.

 - **File Dump (`fd`)**
   Collect file names and associated SHA256 hashes for IOC reference and export.
-Used later in MISP report sheet guided mode
+Used later in MISP report sheet guided mode.

 - **URL Dump (`ud`)**
   Collect and sanitize various malicious and credential-harvesting URLs for MISP-ready formatting.
+Used later in MISP report sheet guided mode.

+- **IP Dump (`id`)**
-Used later in MISP report sheet guided mode
+  Collect and label IP addresses associated with suspicious senders, indicators, or websites.
+Used later in MISP report sheet guided mode.

 - **Excel Sheet Builder (`sheet`)**
   Build MISP-ready Excel sheets using collected IOCs and metadata for report output.